49n3r/PowerModelsAI/README.md

 # PowerModel-AI

+## Abstract
+The real-time creation of machine-learning models via active or on-the-fly learning has attracted considerable interest across various scientific and engineering disciplines.
+These algorithms enable machines to autonomously build models while remaining operational.
+Through a series of query strategies, the machine can evaluate whether newly encountered data fall outside the scope of the existing training set.
+In this study, we introduce PowerModel-AI, an end-to-end machine learning software designed to accurately predict alternating current (AC) power flow solutions.
+We present detailed justifications for our model design choices and demonstrate that selecting the right input features effectively captures the load flow decoupling inherent in power flow equations.
+Our approach incorporates on-the-fly learning, where power flow calculations are initiated only when the machine detects a need to improve the dataset in regions where the model's performance is sub-optimal, based on specific criteria.
+Otherwise, the existing model is used for power flow predictions.
+This study includes analyses of five Texas A&M synthetic power grid cases, encompassing the 14-, 30-, 37-, 200-, and 500-bus systems.
+The training and test datasets were generated using PowerModel.jl, an open-source power flow solver/optimizer developed at Los Alamos National Laboratory, United States.

+# Copyright & License:
 This program is Open-Source under the BSD-3 License.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: